wmason1997/SVG-Logo-Generator/README.md

 npm i inquirer@8.2.4
 ```

-Then install Jest as a developer dependency:
+Then install Jest as a developer dependency like so:
 ```bash
 npm i -D jest
 ```